 Opening & ticket prices

-The Museum is open throughout the year and is part of the famous Lord's Tour.
+The Lord's Museum is open throughout the year and forms part of the famous Lord's Tour.

 The Museum's other displays include cricket kit used by some of the greatest players of all time - such as Victor Trumper, Jack Hobbs, Don Bradman and Shane Warne.